dgaydukov/cert-spring5/files/spring5.md

 ```
 Since variable name is `newPrinter`, it injects it as `NewPrinter` bean.
 If you change it to `oldPrinter` then `OldPrinter` would be injected.
 If you change it anything else, you got `NoUniqueBeanDefinitionException`.

-`@Qualifier` work as and.
+`@Qualifier` work as `AND`.
 So if we have bean with multiple qualifiers only those that are include both would be injected
 ```java
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;